 - Provide more free online tax filing options to taxpayers;

 - Make tax filing and preparation easier and reduce the burden on individual taxpayers; and

 - Provide greater access to taxpayers.

 The government believes private industry, given its established expertise and experience in the field of electronic tax preparation, has a proven track record in providing the best technology and services available.
-Additionally, the U.S. Treasury has indicated it does not want the IRS to enter into the tax software business.
 The government believes a partnership with private industry will provide taxpayers with higher quality services by using the existing expertise of the private sector; maximize consumer choice; promote competition within the marketplace; and meet objectives in the least costly manner to taxpayers.